 What Is Included In The Hourly Moving Rate And What Can Be Charged Extra?

 So, you are planning a move from your current home or business location, and like everyone else, you want to know how you will be charged?
-You can’t accurately predict the total fee a moving and packing company in Toronto will charge you.
+You can’t accurately predict the total fee a moving company in Toronto will charge you.
 Not until the necessary procedures have been followed and you’ve been given a rate.
 However, one thing you will realize or might have realized is that a moving company may charge you at a flat rate or an hourly rate.

 You are probably thinking and deciding on the best option already, but there are important things you should know before signing the agreement.
 This will help you stay better prepared in terms of budget planning and getting value for money.
 If the moving and packing company you hired is charging at an hourly rate, you should understand how the service will be offered and what is included in this type of moving rate.